cameyer260/docuquery/README-dev.md

 # Dev Notes – DocuQuery

 ### Current Focus
-- Finish image preview generation to upload route.ts.
-Pickup at the TODO comment (load file back into memory, upload to s3, then delete)
+- Finish upload route.ts.
+Pickup at the upload file to postgres todo.
+- Once done integrating this start using different branches for new features, view the notes you took
 - Add pinecone embed + store to upload route.ts
+- Once all upload has been implemented, correctly clear s3 and pinecone of user data on their account deletion

 ### Remember
 - When you deploy setup github actions.
-- When you deploy install graphicsmagik, imagemagick, and ghostscript on the vps as they are dependencies for pdf2pic
+- When you deploy install imagemagick binary on the vps, it is used in the image generation script
 - The about and terms and conditions pages are not a finished product yet and will change throughout the entire development phase
 - Any time you add a new provider you need to update the account page to include it correctly
 - When you add payment, deleting an account will need to be updated accordingly.
 The user will have to cancel their plan first or you auto-cancel for them.
 ### Next Steps
 1. Implement necessary api(s) for /ask:
     - take user input, send it to pinecone for ONLY embedding and query db for similar results from docs that user owns